VibeCoder01/OneTap-Time/README.md

 <img width="935" height="654" alt="image" src="https://github.com/user-attachments/assets/5fc4661c-f17f-4153-8e49-248ce92e415f" />

-*This is a placeholder image.
-The actual app interface is described below.*

 ## Key Features

 - **Simple Timer:** Start and stop tracking with a single click.
 The timer displays the elapsed time in a clear, easy-to-read format.